Kerr black hole in a uniform Bertotti-Robinson magnetic field: An exact solution: The Kerr-BR metric and the electromagnetic field

 This fact can be shown explicitly.
 The metric functions reduce to ${{P}=1-B^2 a^2\cos^2\theta}$, ${{Q}=(1+B^2r^2)(r^2 + a^2)}$, ${\Omega^2=P+B^2r^2\sin^2\theta}$, ${\rho^2=r^2+a^2\cos^2\theta}$, and a coordinate transformation ${r, \theta, t, \varphi \mapsto R, \Theta, \tau, \phi}$

 where ${A=\sqrt{1-B^2a^2}}$ and ${e=(AB)^{-1}}$, puts \eqref{Kerr-BR} to the usual form of the Bertotti-Robinson spacetime

 see Eq.~(7.4) in~\cite{GriffithsPodolsky:2009}.
 Recall that it is a unique conformally flat homogeneous universe without singularities, filled with a uniform electromagnetic field.
-It has the direct-product geometry of 2-dim anti-de~Sitter spacetime and a 2-sphere of constant radius~$e$.
+It has the direct-product $\mathrm{AdS}_2\times \mathrm{S}^2$ geometry\footnote{Asymptotic topology of a general Kerr-BR solution could be different.
+Also, ${r\to \infty}$ is not the conformal infinity because (\ref{Psi2}) does not vanish there.
+The proper conformal infinity and causal structure will be investigated elsewhere.} of 2-dim anti-de~Sitter spacetime and a \hbox{2-sphere} of constant radius~$e$.
 Actually, \eqref{EM-invariant} for ${m=0}$ gives the constant Bertotti-Robinson value

 because \eqref{Phi1,l=0,e=0=g} reduces to much simpler expression ${ \Phi_1 = B\,{\rm e}^{\im\,\gamma} \, [\,\im (1-B^2a^2)\cos\theta-a\,\Omega^2\,]/[\,2 \Omega\,(r+\im\,a\cos\theta)\,]}$.

 Such electromagnetic field can be put into a \emph{canonical non-null form}.
 The Bertotti-Robinson spacetime is conformally flat, so that there is no PND of the Weyl tensor and we are allowed to perform a suitable null rotations with fixed~$\mathbf{k}$, and then fixed~$\mathbf{l}$.
 We obtain ${\Phi_1'' = \tfrac{\im}{2} AB\,{\rm e}^{\im\,\gamma}}$, ${\Phi_2'' = 0 = \Phi_0''}$, in full agreement with \eqref{invariant-m=0}.